berto/berto.com/contracts/index.md

 **WHEN WE RESPECT OUR OWN BORDERS.**

-I think the time is coming for Europe to transform.
+I think the time is coming for Europe to reform.
 We’re a big continent, rich and populous.
 We have historic cities and stunning nature like my Portugal’s coastline.
 We have millions of creative people, inventors, and we actually get along pretty well among ourselves.
+(Even the rowdy Spanish and French, who love to fight, prefer the brotherly infighting within Borders).

-We have to turn Europe into what it could be.
+We have to turn Europe into what it could be and drop the act.
+We can't play the surprised, hurt victim.

-Yet, of course, the usual clever folks have already chimed in.
-What we really need is more contracts.
+Especially given the new crop of folk trying to chime in.
+What we really need is more contracts, they say.
 A new way to register businesses (EU Inc.).
 A federalized Europe.
 A European Constitution.
 More presidents, more commissions, more projects, compasses, programs, and directives.
 A joint Military.
-All that, plus a shiny new agreement to distribute €200 billion in AI funding.
+All that, plus a shiny new agreement to distribute hundreds of billions in AI funding.

 **AND THAT’S FINE.**